 Sometimes it'll be your choice – if you're a mature student who wants their own living space outside the realms of university, for instance.

 Other times, it might not be – not all universities are able to guarantee a place in halls of residence for all first-year students (it's a good question to ask at an open day) – so you could be among those who miss out, especially if you've come through Clearing or are late with your application.

 Living in a privately rented property can be appealing as it enables you to decide exactly where you live and who with.
-While it can be tricky to find those in a similar position and organise viewings if you haven't moved to university yet, your housing office can assist you with this eg matching you up with others, recommending approved lists of landlords etc.
+While it can be tricky to find those in a similar position and organise viewings if you haven't moved to university yet, your housing office can assist you with this by, for example, matching you up with others and recommending approved lists of landlords.

-- Local area: whereas your university's halls might all be on campus, private housing options actually in town can make you feel part of the local community more
+- Local area: whereas your university's halls might all be on campus, private housing options actually in town can make you feel more part of the local community.

 - Flexibility: the private rental market is packed with different living options to suit you.